dawapaljor/sft-report/src/pages/content/0-report.md

 - Pass legislation creating resources to combat TNR, such as the Transnational Repression Policy Act (H.R.
 3654/S.831), the Stop Transnational Repression Act (H.R.
 5907), the Combating Transnational Repression Act of 2024 (H.R.
 7443), the Law Enforcement Support and Transnational Repression Hotline Act (H.R.
 7433), and the Strengthening State and Local Efforts to Combat Transnational Repression Act (H.R.
 7439).
 - Maintain relations with a diversity of Asian American, Native Hawaiian, and Pacific Islander (AANHPI) groups representing different political views and identities and conduct due diligence on these groups’ backgrounds.

-<h2  id="methodology" class="text-3xl font-extrabold py-10 underline decoration-amber-300 underline-offset-8 decoration-8 ">Methodology</h2>
+<h2  id="methodology" class="text-xl font-extrabold py-10 underline decoration-amber-300 underline-offset-8 decoration-8 ">Methodology</h2>

 This report is based primarily on the testimonies of 26 protesters and one journalist who were present in San Francisco during Xi Jinping’s visit from November 14 to 17, 2023, as well as on video and photographic evidence provided by protesters.
 Media reports and social media posts have also been of some assistance.